 Also do some keyword research using Bings keyword finder or Google’s Keyword Planner tool.
 See what other search terms come up when you input your niche idea.
 Try to find topics with 1K to 10K monthly searches with low competition.

 If you need to find a niche for your blog, use these seven tips to help you get started.
 Starting off on the right foot after doing your homework and seeking out trends or niches with great income potential will go a long way to help your success.

+Sharing is caring!
 If you enjoyed this post, please share it with others.
-Sharing is caring!
-And sign up for my FREE weekly newsletter of tips and free stuff for bloggers.
-Sign up forms are in the right sidebar or below this post.
-You also get access to my resource library of printable PDFs for bloggers.
+And sign up for my FREE weekly newsletter and access to my resource library of PDF printables like: Google Analytics cheatsheet….SEO Checklist…101 Blog Post Titles swipe file…and my Copywriting for Beginners Checklist

 Until next time, happy blogging and follow me on Pinterest!